-Our Massachusetts practice has more than 15 years of experience handling interstate removals.
 We understand the balance between parental relocations and maintaining reasonable parenting plans and quality time with each parent.
 We have represented parents seeking interstate removals, and non-custodial parents pursuing a counterclaim for physical custody.
 We can evaluate your child custody situation to provide effective legal guidance.

 Finding a Middle Ground

 We understand that not every out-of-state relocation affects visitation.
 The North Shore and surrounding communities are mostly reachable via short commutes.
 Moving to a city that borders New Hampshire or Rhode Island technically involves crossing state lines.
-But such a move would only take children a couple of miles away from the non-custodial parent.
+But such a move would only take children a number of miles away from the non-custodial parent.

 Although a parent’s relationship with the children may not be affected by an interstate removal, future visitation could change.
 A short move today could transpire into a relocation further away from the non-custodial parent.
 It is important to consider short-term and long-term consequences of these moves with our attorney.